Bitcoin-Banco-Cryptocurrency/Challenge-Frontend-WebDeveloper/README.md

   </a>
 </p>

+## Instructions
+To setup the code, run at the directory on terminal `npm install && npm run build`, after that, run `gulp` and live server will came up and show the example.

 ## Challenge for Developer

 A client needs to handle daily jobs trough an list ( TODO LIST ).